mmeunierb/RAVE_Latent-Parameters-Explorer/README.md

    - The `Gain` knob adjusts the input level of the external signal.

-   - The horizontal fader controls the overall input level of both the incoming external signal and the sound file.
+   - The horizontal `Input Level` fader controls the overall input level of both the incoming external signal and the sound file.

-➔ The `input level` appears to be a significant parameter when using RAVE models.
+➔ The `Input Level` appears to be a significant parameter when using RAVE models.
 Depending on the model, there are specific input levels where the model responds better, and others where it can completely break, producing heavy digital distortion or even silence.

 ---
 ## Patchbay (Crosspatcher)